 Tagging the new recruit in the post caption

-Encourage users to connect with your new employee and get to know them better by tagging them in the caption of your welcome post.
+Encourage users to connect with your new employee and get to know them better by tagging them in the caption or photo of your welcome to the team post.

 This works best on LinkedIn, as it’s a professional social media platform.
-In addition, tagging your new employee on LinkedIn will push your post in the feed of their existing connections, increasing your post’s reach.
-We’d advise asking your new colleague first if you also want to tag them on other social media platforms.
+In addition, tagging your new employee on your LinkedIn welcome post will push your post in the feed of their existing connections, increasing your post’s reach.
+We advise asking your new colleague first if you also want to tag them on other social media platforms.

 Welcome to the team social media hashtag